a2edap/awaken-cookiecutter/{{ cookiecutter.ingest_slug }}/README.md

 The ingest takes the following layout:

-- `runner.py` –– Entry point to run the pipeline in local development mode.
+- `runner.py` –– CLI to run this pipeline on a set of input files.
-- `mapping.py` –– Defines a mapping of filepath pattern to ingest specification so that
+- `mapping.py` –– Defines a mapping of filepath pattern to ingest specification so that higher level processes know which ingest and configurations to use given a set of input files.
 - `__init__.py` –– Declares this folder as a Python module and provides a number of methods / classes that upstream code can import. upstream code can easily launch this ingest on data with the right parameters.